wangywUST/wangywust.github.io/Course/lecture_1.md

 - Structure: Follows grammatical and syntactic rules
 - Context: Meaning often depends on surrounding text

+Question 1: Could you give some examples in English that a word has two different meanings across two sentences?

 Based on the above properties shared by different langauges, the NLP researchers develop a unified Machine Learning technique to model language data -- Large Language Models.
 Let's start to learn this unfied language modeling technique.

 ### What is a Language Model?